kaur1081/word-guess-game/README.md

 (https://kaur1081.github.io/word-guess-game/)

 ## Overview
-Here user needs to guess random alphabet was interesting as it was one of the first project html/css/js were used math.random was applied
+In this game user needs to guess random alphabet and with the correct answer match you win the game.
+This was interesting project to as it was one of my first javascript project.

+html/css/js were used
+math.random was applied